-Australian Open is one of a kind tournament in the sporting arena where technology supersedes the intervention of human force.
+The Australian Open, also known as the ‘Happy Slam’ is one of the most technologically advanced tournaments in the sporting arena.
 From having automatic roofs at players’ benches to having automatic, linesman-free line calls, it is one of the most technologically advanced tournaments at least on the tennis circuit.

-In this article, we will be discussing the top 10 most successful men in the history of the Australian Open.
+In this article, we will discuss the top 10 most successful men in the history of the Australian Open.
 But before we begin, it is important to note that the list includes the names of only those players who have won the Australian Major in the men’s singles category since 1969 (first edition in Open Era).
-Moreover, players with the same number of titles have been ranked on the basis of the years in which they won, with players having emerged victorious and ranked higher.
-So, let’s start with our number-tenth-ranked athlete on this list.
+Moreover, players with the same number of titles have been ranked based on the years they won, with players having emerged victorious and ranked higher.

 Ivan Lendl (2 titles)

-The tenth and the last place on the list of most successful men in the history of Australian Open goes to Ivan Lendl.
-The Czech-American, one of the all time greats and an eight-time Major winner has two titles in Melbourne Park.
-The first one came in 1989 while he successfully defended his crown in 1990.
+The tenth and last place on the list of most successful men in the history of the Australian Open goes to Ivan Lendl.
+The Czech-American, one of the all-time greats and an eight-time Major winner has two titles in Melbourne Park.
+The first title came in 1989, then he defended his crown in 1990.

 Stefan Edberg (2 titles)